awesomeojumu/Pluralsight-Clone/README.md

-# Pluralsight Clone by Awesome Ojumu
+# Pluralsight sign up Clone by Awesome Ojumu
-A Pluralsight clone with HTML and CSS
+A Pluralsight SignUp page clone with HTML and CSS